 Our MIAM and mediation files will be archived after the case is closed.
 We will normally retain our records for six and a half years after that, at which point they are destroyed.
 For clients referred to us by Cafcass for SPIPs contact details are deleted after one financial year after the service has concluded.

 Contact details on our database for professional training events are retained until such time as an individual informs us that they wish to opt out of receiving our invitations.
-Contacts details of our suppliers and contractors are maintained for the duration of their engagement and afterwards for as long as necessary to comply with Inland Revenue rules for tax records.
+Contact details of our suppliers and contractors are maintained for the duration of their engagement and afterwards for as long as necessary to comply with Inland Revenue rules for tax records.

 YOUR RIGHT TO ACCESS INFORMATION